Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 Participants will work in KU laboratories in the School of Engineering.
 Research projects will focus on finding solutions for major water-related challenges facing society today.
 These topics have both local and global significance.
 Examples of research projects include:

-- designing new materials to remove salt from seawater
+- design new materials to remove salt from seawater

-- developing new methods to analyze water quality using NMR
+- develop new methods to analyze water quality using Nuclear Magnetic Resonance (NMR)

-- designing alternative cooling units to minimize freshwater use at power plants
+- design cooling units to minimize freshwater use at power plants

-- developing ways to reuse wastewater from oil and gas drilling
+- develop ways to reuse wastewater from oil and gas drilling

-- designing new electrocatalysts to produce hydrogen from water
+- design new electrocatalysts to produce hydrogen from water

-- creating computator models of redox potentials and electron transfer
+- create computer models of redox potentials and electron transfer

 - Provide professional development training and research opportunities to increase high school teachers’ knowledge base and awareness of research and engineering

-- Prepare and inspire high school students for careers in science and engineering
+- Prepare and inspire high school students for careers in STEM (science, technology, engineering and math)

 - Nurture long-term linkages between KU, business leaders and the educational community